JuanSierra99/you-will-be-mine/README.md

 ### Important Compatibility Notice

 **Browser Compatibility:** Please note that the application leverages the Scroll API, which might not be supported by all web browsers.
-For the best experience, we highly recommend using **Google Chrome** as your browser of choice.
+For the best experience, I highly recommend using **Google Chrome** as your browser of choice.
 Users of Safari and other browsers might encounter limitations due to compatibility issues with the Scroll API.

 Compability information at https://caniuse.com/?search=animation-timeline%3A%20scroll()